 approximately 15 percent of all births annually in the U.S.

-, where the initiation rate of prenatal
+occur in rural areas, where the initiation rate of prenatal

 care is lower than the U.S. as a whole.
 Women living in rural areas tend to experience poorer health than their urban counterparts, with higher rates of obesity, smoking, and heart-disease-related deaths and lower preventive screenings rates for cervical and breast cancer.